mcfnord/hc22_archive/README.md

 To swap king and queen, move one piece to a neutral spot first.

+The "waiting for white to move" detail is probably wrong.
+You just have to know it's your turn, perhaps because your opponent told you.

 ## Game Rules

 Click any piece to see spots that can be impacted by any of its moves.